mrets/Help/projects_new_generator.md

 # Registering a New Generator

 The following guide will walk through the steps necessary to register a new generatr in your M-RETS® organization.
 The M-RETS Admin are available to assist you throughout the registration process.
 Please call 651-900-7891 or email our Client Services Team at <systemadmin@mrets.org>.
+The M-RETS Operating Procedures-[Appendix A](https://www.mrets.org/wp-content/uploads/2024/12/Appendix-A-REC-Generator-Registration-Static-Data-Guide.pdf) provides defintions of the generator registration fields.

 <br>